What is the average Salary in the Netherlands?

-According to the Dutch Central Planning Bureau, workers in the Netherlands can expect a notable increase in their earnings in 2024.
-The average gross income is projected to rise to €42,236 per year, a significant increase from the 2023 figure of €34,260.
+According to the Dutch Central Planning Bureau, the average salary (gross income) is projected to rise to €42,236 per year in 2024, a significant increase from the 2023 figure of €34,260.
 This translates to an average monthly income of around €3,520, which marks an improvement in earning potential across the country.

 Additionally, as of January 2024, the hourly minimum wage for individuals over the age of 21 has been set at €13.27.
 This adjustment reflects ongoing efforts to align wages with living costs.
 Moreover, workers will benefit from enhanced tax breaks starting this year, which are expected to increase net monthly earnings by approximately €79.17 due to reduced income tax obligations.